NamelessCoder/fluid-documentation-generator/tests/Fixtures/rendering/output/Documentation/typo3/backend/9.5/ModuleLayout.rst

 <output>
 <!-- HTML of the backend module -->
 </output>

 Arguments
 =========

-    This ViewHelper has no arguments
+This ViewHelper has no arguments.